ecamo19/gsoc_project_2022_vm/README.md

 ## Code reproducibility

-All code is being run on a virtual machine that can be installed following [this instructions](https://pecanproject.github.io/pecan-documentation/master/install-vm.html#install-vm)
+All code is develop by runing it on a virtual machine.
+This VM can be installed following [this instructions](https://pecanproject.github.io/pecan-documentation/master/install-vm.html#install-vm)

 ## Functions Inputs and Outputs